BrandonHannan/SoftwareFrameworksAssignment/README.md

 ---

 ## Node.js Server Architecture
 The server is built utilising Node.js and Express.js frameworks and connected to a MongoDB database.
 All the application data is stored within a single MongoDB document to simplify data management.
-Initially, the when the server is run with `node server.js`, it checks if the MongoDB `'db'` database is empty.
-If it is then the `seed.js` file is run and the base data .json document is loaded into the MongoDB `'db'` database and the `'db'` collection.
+Initially, when the server is run with `node server.js`, it checks if the MongoDB `'db'` database is empty.
+If it is then the `seed.js` file is run and the base data.json document is loaded into the MongoDB `'db'` database and the `'db'` collection.
 <br>
 Seed Base Data .json Document:
 ```